AyushmanTripathy/supertic/Readme.md

 ## Todo

+- [ ] change so that Peer is instanciated when a game is started
 - [ ] make a gif to explain
 - [ ] revamp ui
 - [ ] add option to check if opponent is online